Grad students working at white boards. Writing on the board: "Confidentiality," "Shared Interest," "Self-agency," and "Student led"

 The Graduate Pedagogy Fellows (GPF) program supports the development of peer leaders in research-based higher education pedagogy, and focuses on the significance of the Teaching Assistant (TA) role in supporting equitable outcomes in student learning.

-Graduate students who participate in this interdisciplinary program strengthen their knowledge and application of effective and equitable teaching practices, craft an enhanced professional development opportunity for TAs in their departments, and receive a certificate in pedagogical leadership—with the goal of facilitating professional development for graduate student educators in their departments the following academic year.
-Through this program, TLC seeks to support graduate student professional development and undergraduate student success at UC Santa Cruz by cultivating TA professional developers who are well-versed in effective and equity-minded teaching methods.
+Graduate students who participate in this interdisciplinary program a) strengthen their knowledge and application of effective and equitable teaching practices, b) craft an enhanced professional development opportunity for TAs in their departments, and c) receive a certificate in pedagogical leadership—with the goal of facilitating professional development for graduate student educators in their departments the following academic year.
+Through this program, TLC seeks to support graduate and undergraduate student success at UC Santa Cruz by cultivating TA professional developers who are well-versed in effective and equity-minded teaching methods.

 To this end, TLC Graduate Pedagogy Fellows are known for:

-• Creating more robust resources and support systems for peer graduate student educators in their teaching fields
+• Creating more robust resources and support systems for peer graduate student educators in their teaching fields; and

 In Winter quarter, Fellows take a 10-week course with TLC organized around the following research-informed areas:

-• Encouraging effective communication among members of a teaching team
+• Encouraging effective communication among members of a teaching team; and

 In Spring quarter, Fellows collaborate with TLC and their home departments to develop or refine an interactive, discipline-specific pedagogy program for graduate students in their departments.
-Depending on departmental needs, Fellows may design a pedagogy course, workshop series, or mentorship program.
+Depending on departmental needs, Fellows may design a pedagogy course, workshop series, mentorship program, or combination.
 Fellows also prepare to serve as facilitators of the professional development opportunities they create, with the objective of leading those programs in the following academic year.
-In Spring, Fellows commit to two group workshops and at least two one-on-one meetings with a TLC mentor.
+In Spring, Fellows commit to two peer workshops and at least two one-on-one meetings with a TLC mentor.

 How to Participate

-Each Fall quarter, every department with a graduate program is invited to solicit applications from interested graduate students, and then select one candidate to nominate as their Graduate Pedagogy Fellow by passing along their application materials to TLC.
-From among the departmental candidates, TLC then selects a cohort of approximately 20 Fellows.
+Each Fall quarter, every department with a graduate program is invited to solicit applications from interested graduate students, and select one candidate to nominate as their Graduate Pedagogy Fellow.
+TLC will select a cohort of approximately 20-25 Fellows from the pool of department nominees.

-For information about the application process and typical timeline, please check out the 2024 Call for Applications and the 2024 Program Information Sheet.
+For information about past application processes and timelines, please review the 2024-2025 Call for Applications and the 2024-2025 Program Information Sheet.

 Current Fellows